Find answers to common questions

 Questions about personal preferences that have nothing to do with core job competencies should be avoided like the plague for several reasons.
 First, there is a mountain of research showing that interviewers already commonly suffer from “similar-to-me” bias.
 That is, interviewers are more likely to select a candidate for a job if they have similar demographic characteristics, regardless of actual qualifications.
 Like many biases, “similar-to-me” bias is unconscious and therefore difficult to avoid.
 Don’t make selecting the right candidate for the job even more difficult because you’re unduly swayed by a mutual love for ultimate Frisbee.

 Another reason to avoid these types of questions is that they may signal certain social class norms that can alienate some qualified candidates.
-I once came across a job description that asked applicants to be prepared to pick and defend their favorite coffee brand.
+One job description asked applicants to be prepared to pick and defend their favorite coffee brand.
 I’m sure the question was meant to be a silly ice-breaker.
 But it also sent a sign that employees at this start-up can afford, and value, a cup of $6 single-origin Kirinyaga Peaberry coffee from Kenya.
 Not all candidates will share that value.
 And, most importantly, it’s probably not relevant for job success.

 An interview is an information-gathering session made up of verbal and nonverbal exchanges between you and the interviewee.
 Because it’s hard to make a complete character and skill assessment of a stranger in just one hour, our brains rely more on those non-verbal, gut-level cues and feelings to determine whether we want to work with this person or not.
 Because of this, interviews risk becoming more a reflection of who you are than who the interviewee is.